First, a brief intro to emotions. Emotions are multi-faceted and full-body experiences whose role encompasses the following:

 • Facilitating interpersonal interactions

 Emotions are generated outside awareness but are experienced consciously.
 They act as nonlinguistic cognitive and behavioral guidance mechanisms.
 Emotions are prelinguistic phylogenetically, that is, in terms of evolutionary development, and ontogenetically, in terms of an individual human’s development.
-They are also nonliguistic in language-using organisms such as ourselves.
-Some primary emotions, such as fear, are of such ancient origin that they arose during premammalian evolution.
+They are also non-linguistic in language-using organisms such as ourselves.
+Some primary emotions, such as fear, are so ancient that they arose during premammalian evolution.
 Other emotions are social or interpersonal ones, such as guilt, shame, pride, and envy that occur only in social species.
 Some emotions are strongly influenced by language, from messages received from others, one’s current thoughts, and memories mediated by or elaborated through language.
 So, there exist various emotion regulation strategies, both linguistic and nonlinguistic.

 • Problem-solving: Conscious efforts to resolve current distressing situations.
 Often involves identifying the nature of the problem, making decisions, planning, undertaking various actions, monitoring progress, and adjusting based on those assessments.
 (Adaptive)

-• Reappraisal: Identifying the distress-causing biases in one’s beliefs and generating new more positive interpretations or perspectives about past, present, and future situations.
+• Reappraisal: Identifying the distress-causing biases in one’s beliefs and generating new, more positive interpretations or perspectives about past, present, and future situations.
 Common biases include overgeneralizing, personalizing, and catastrophizing.
 (Adaptive)

-• Rumination: A perseverative form of thinking in which the focus is on aversive past, present, and future events but of a form that does not lead to effective problem-solving and instead to continued focus on aversive aspects of situations not under the person’s control.
+• Rumination: A perseverative form of thinking in which the focus is on aversive past, present, and future events, but of a form that does not lead to effective problem-solving and instead to continued focus on aversive aspects of situations not under the person’s control.
 (Maladaptive)

-• Suppression: Conscious attempts to distract oneself from aversive thoughts and emotions by engaging in stimulating activities, including ones that can be high risk and otherwise maladaptive, such as, using drugs, watching porn, or gaming.
-However, some stimulating activities can be adaptive, such as, talking to friends, watching a compelling movie, or reading a book.
+• Suppression: Conscious attempts to distract oneself from aversive thoughts and emotions by engaging in stimulating activities, including ones that can be high-risk and otherwise maladaptive, such as using drugs, watching porn, or gaming.
+However, some stimulating activities can be adaptive, such as talking to friends, watching a compelling movie, or reading a book.
 (Often maladaptive)

 When reviewing this list, it quickly becomes apparent that these regulation strategies seem to make most sense in terms of distressing emotions, such as anxiety and depression.
 This is fine when the focus is on mental health and on identifying adaptive and maladaptive strategies.
 There are many other emotions that are or may be noxious in more subtle and chronic ways, such as regret, resentment, jealousy, envy, schadenfreude, guilt, and shame, and may not be amenable to effective management through any of the above six regulation strategies.

-Thanks and take care.
+Thanks, and take care.

 Dr. Jack